configwizard/neo-docs/content/tutorials/objects.md

 fileNameAttr := new(object.Attribute)
-fileNameAttr.SetKey(object.AttributeFileName) // AttributeFileName key is the filename to be associated with the object. fileNameAttr.SetValue(path.Base(filepath)) //path.Base(filepath) returns the last element of a file path (usually the filename) attributes = append(attributes, []*object.Attribute{timeStampAttr, fileNameAttr}...)
+fileNameAttr.SetKey(object.AttributeFileName) // AttributeFileName key is the filename to be associated with the object. fileNameAttr.SetValue(path.Base(filepath)) //path.Base(filepath) returns the last element of a file path (usually the filename)

+expirationEpochAttr := new(object.Attribute)
+expirationEpochAttr.SetKey(object.AttributeFileName) // AttributeFileName key is the filename to be associated with the object. expirationEpochAttr.SetValue(path.Base(filepath)) //path.Base(filepath) returns the last element of a file path (usually the filename)

+attributes = append(attributes, []*object.Attribute{timeStampAttr, fileNameAttr}...)

 ```